8go/gpg-openssl-encrypt-twice-symmetrically/README.md

     -   gpg variant uses first AES256 and then TwoFish
     -   openssl variant uses first Chacha20 and then AES256
 -   different amount of iterations of password hashing
-    -   higher in openssl variant --> slows attacker down
+    -   the maximum number of hash iterations is low in GPG
+    -   the maximum number of hash iterations is nearly unlimited in OpenSSL
+    -   with openssl variant it is easier to slow attacker down, one can pre-hash the password even for an hour if desired
 -   number of iterations of password hashing recall
-    -   gpg variant stores it in encrypted file, so not needed on decryption
+    -   gpg variant stores it in the encrypted file, so not needed on decryption
     -   with openssl variant you need to know/remember this number in order to decrypt!
         This number is hardcoded in the script.
 -   resulting file sizes